Interaction of liquid crystals with a rigid body: Description of the model and main results

 and $\mu > 0$ and $\lambda > 0$ are constants.
 Upon assuming that the constant fluid density $\rho^{\cF}$ equals one, and for another constant $\gamma > 0$, we obtain the following \textit{simplified isothermal Ericksen-Leslie model}

-With regard to the colloidal particle, let $\rho_{\cS}$ denote its density.
+With regard to the rigid body, let $\rho_{\cS}$ denote its density.
 For simplicity, we assume that $\rho_{\cS} \equiv 1$ in the sequel, yielding that $\mS = \int_{\cS(t)} \rd x$ is its total mass.
 In addition, without loss of generality, we suppose that the center of mass of the rigid body starts in the origin, i.e., $h(0) = 0$.
-The initial value of the inertial matrix $J_0$ and the inertia matrix $J(t)$ are then given by
+Let $J(t)$ be the inertia matrix and the initial value of the inertial matrix is $J_0$.
+Here $J_0$ and $J(t)$ are given by

 respectively.
 Consequently, $J(t)$ is symmetric positive definite and satisfies

 For the underlying total stress tensor